mathiasmeeusengt/oca_modules_table/docs/dev_guide/source_code.rst

 Now let's go over the process to get access to the files you want to edit.

-1. Log in to a GitHub account
+1. Log in to a GitHub account in a browser
-2. Browse to the second link under the title "Update Docs"
+2. Browse to the second link right above here, under the title "Update Docs"
 3. Fork the repository by clicking on the fork button (View image below)

 .. image:: fork_repo.png

 This has made a copy of the Repository on your account.
 Any edits made in the forked repository will not change the original.
 This is done so you have all the rights to your own copy.

 Now to get the files local so you can edit them.